Five Things My Daughter Has Taught Me About Fatherhood

 The result?
 People routinely compliment her etiquette.
 Every kid loves compliments, and she is learning how to get what she needs without alienating people.

 I think this works because her mother and I are consistent.
 For the most part, our daughter gets the same responses from each of us because we routinely confer on the best way to respond to her.
-(She hates that we do that, and has even asked us to stop.
-Sorry, Kiddo.)
+(She hates that we do that, and has even asked us to stop.)

 Sometimes her mother and I fail to communicate and we find ourselves with different goals – but only until we recognize the problem and realign ourselves.
 I can see how parents end up battling each other rather than focusing on the mutual task of raising a civilized human being.
-Remember, your spouse or partner is not your opponent.
-The child is your opponent.
+Remember, your spouse is not the enemy.
+Your child is your enemy.

 (Kidding.)
 (Mostly.)